Skip to content

 };

-Instead of running an ad before a video plays, you can stitch into streams server-side.
-This technology is referred to with many names: server-side ad insertion (SSAI), dynamic ad insertion (DAI), and ad stitching.
+Instead of running an ad before a video plays, you can stitch ads into streams server-side.
+This technology has many names: Server-Side Ad Insertion (SSAI), Dynamic Ad Insertion (DAI), and ad stitching.
 The benefit to ad stitching is that this process inserts ads into a live stream similar to a commercial break on broadcast television.
-Ad stitching customizes ads to the individual watching the stream as the ad parameters that populate the ad tag request can be set client-side.
-If you are interested in using server-side ad insertion, you must add the MediaTailor plugin to your player configuration.

-We leverage AWS MediaTailor for ad stitching with client-side reporting of ad events.
+Arc XP leverages AWS MediaTailor for ad stitching with client-side reporting of ad events.
 You can insert ads into live streams as long as that live stream contains cue points to indicate a window when ads can be inserted.
 You can also insert ads into video-on-demand (VOD) streams as pre-roll.
 VOD does not require cue points.
-If the initial request to MediaTailor fails, the player resolves to running client-side ads.
+If the initial request to MediaTailor fails, the player resolves to run client-side ads.

-When we obtain ad information from the tracking URL, it details when the ad starts, the ad’s duration, and any tracking events that we are responsible for.
-The player then waits for any stream events (like ad start, 25% complete, and so on) or user events (like click through, mute, and pause) and sends the related tracking beacons.
+9. The player waits for any stream events (like ad start, 25% complete, and more) or user events (like click through, mute, and pause) and sends the related tracking beacons.

-We support VPAID ads through MediaTailor.
-MediaTailor is able to stitch in some VPAID ads, in which case we treat the ad the same as any other stitched ad.
-When a VPAID ad is stitched in, we flag the adMeta object with stitchedVPAID: true.
-If MediaTailor is unable to stitch the ad into the stream, we run VPAID ad client-side.
-A VPAID is denoted by the VPAID property on the ad’s adMeta object.
+The player supports Video Player-Ad Interface Definition (VPAID) ads through MediaTailor.
+MediaTailor can stitch in some VPAID ads, in which case the player treats the ad the same as any other stitched ad.
+When a VPAID ad is stitched in, the player flags the adMeta object with stitchedVPAID: true.
+If MediaTailor cannot stitch the ad into the stream, the player runs VPAID ad client-side.
+A VPAID is denoted by the VPAID property in the ad’s adMeta object.

 Example